BreeDurbin/cyrus/README.md

  ╚═════╝   ╚═╝   ╚═╝  ╚═╝ ╚═════╝ ╚══════╝
 ```

-A simple initiative tracker for d&amp;d and other ttrpgs
+A combat and world tracker for ttrpgs.

+Track initiative easy, create encounters before you session so you can jsut add them to the combat and have all your monsters roll initiative automatically.
+Initiative sorts itself.

 Dependencies:
 ```